Lemoncode/webpack-by-sample/02 Fx/03 Angular 2/README.md

 + <h1>Message: {{this.message}}</h1>
 ```

-- Now if we run the sample we can see the new message in application
+- Now if we run the application we can see the new message in the browser.

 ```
 npm start